 Knowledge management tools

 Knowledge management refers to how an organization catalogs, updates, and uses the collective knowledge of its employees—both past and present.
 It also refers to the analysis of that knowledge.
 Documents are important examples of that captured knowledge, and knowledge management tools allow for centralized digital filing for company documents.
 As a result, documents can be more easily retrieved—making for more efficient workflows.
 In addition, a well-maintained knowledge management system can help companies remain compliant with ever-changing regulatory statutes.
-When a document management system is enhanced with passwords and backup procedures, document security is also enhanced.

 Web-based document management tools